Ever wondered how your future might look?

 Your score is based on:

-- what income you’d like to have when you retire;
+- What income you'd like to have when you retire.

-- how recently you reviewed your pension plan and fund performance.
+- How recently you reviewed your pension plan and fund performance.

 Once you know your Retiready score, you’ll find it easier to weigh up your options and keep your pension plan on track.

 See how Jo, Tim and Rose used their scores to help them see things differently, or get your score here, now.
 Jo, Tim and Rose are fictitious characters in different life stages created to show how the Aegon Retiready hub can help Aegon customers weigh up their options.
 This article shouldn't be taken as financial advice.
 If you're unsure what is best for you, speak to a financial adviser.
+There may be a charge for this.

 Jo made a simple but important discovery thanks to her Retiready score.
 She had never thought to properly review her retirement plans and didn’t even know she could check how well her investments were doing.
 Answering ‘Never’ to both these questions dragged her first Retiready score down.
 She scored 52.